thebustalab/thebustalab.github.io/integrated_bioanalytics/book/index.md

 ## # A tibble: 12 × 2
 ##    title                                          generation
 ##    <chr>                                          <chr>
-##  1 β-Amyrin synthase from Conyza blinii expresse… plant-bio…
+##  1 Ginsenosides in Panax genus and their biosynt… plant-che…
-##  2 Ginsenosides in Panax genus and their biosynt… plant-che…
+##  2 β-Amyrin synthase from Conyza blinii expresse… plant-bio…
-##  3 β-Amyrin synthase (EsBAS) and β-amyrin 28-oxi… plant-bio…
+##  3 β-Amyrin biosynthesis: catalytic mechanism an… enzymolog…
-##  4 Friedelin in Maytenus ilicifolia Is Produced … plant-met…
+##  4 Friedelin in Maytenus ilicifolia Is Produced … triterpen…
-##  5 Friedelin Synthase from Maytenus ilicifolia: … biochemis…
+##  5 Friedelin Synthase from Maytenus ilicifolia: … plant-bio…
 ##  6 Functional characterization of an oxidosquale… Plant-Bio…
-##  7 Sorghum (Sorghum bicolor).                     biotechno…
+##  7 Sorghum (Sorghum bicolor).                     genetic-e…
-##  8 Potential food applications of sorghum (Sorgh… sorghum-a…
+##  8 Potential food applications of sorghum (Sorgh… nutrition…
-##  9 Current status and prospects of herbicide-res… Agricultu…
+##  9 Current status and prospects of herbicide-res… Agronomy,…
-## 10 Regulatory mechanisms underlying cuticular wa… plant-bio…
+## 10 Cuticular wax in wheat: biosynthesis, genetic… plant-bio…
-## 11 Cuticular wax in wheat: biosynthesis, genetic… plant-bio…
+## 11 Regulatory mechanisms underlying cuticular wa… plant-bio…
-## 12 Update on Cuticular Wax Biosynthesis and Its … Plant-Mic…
+## 12 Update on Cuticular Wax Biosynthesis and Its … plant-pat…
 ```

 ## protein embeddings {-}